Crisp, fresh & tart on the nose with fresh cut hay, herby notes, (under)ripe lemons and a cold, steely very Rheingau core underneath.

 Inky purple.
 Smells like grape jelly.
 Jammy notes on the palate with a little tobacco in the finish.
 It takes some time to open up.
 This wine has some junk in the trunk – which means it’s full bodied. — 5 years ago

 This wine had some junk in the trunk!
 It was full-bodied and had a delightful nose of blackberries and plums with a hint of spice.
 The slate was rich, ripe, and round.
 The wine was in a heavy bottle meant for cellaring, so we knew we were in for a treat.
-It was delicious with short-rib ravioli. — 18 hours ago
+It was delicious with short-rib ravioli. — a month ago